Thamizhjaisankar-git/React-canvas-board/README.md

 ## 🎨 AdvancedCanvas – React Drawing Application

 A full-featured React-based drawing app that allows users to draw freehand, shapes, and text on a canvas.
-Includes undo, clear, text selection, and editing functionalities.
+Includes undo, clear, text selection and editing functionalities.

 ## Technology Stack